…in which the weather gets better, the going gets tougher and I get loster.

-From which it’s but a short hop up to our old friend, the A 859.
-Here, if one was a sensible person rather than a trailwalking fool, and if the weather was decent, one would be very sorely tempted indeed to walk for half an hour along the main road to the car park from which a steep but fast and direct trail supposedly leads to the summit of Clisham, from which the views must be utterly amazing.
+From here it was but a short hop up to my old friend the A859.
+Here, if one was a sensible person rather than a trailwalking fool and if the weather was decent, one would be very sorely tempted indeed to walk for just half an hour along the main road to the car park from which a steep but fast and direct trail supposedly leads to the summit of Clisham.
+The views must be utterly amazing.

-I was at the A 859 at nine am, so I could easily have scuttled up Clisham and down again by early afternoon.
-Then I could have got a nice bus, perhaps to a nice BnB at Baile Ailein or to the Laxay Telephone Exchange prior to camping at nice Loch na Criadha.
-Dear me, though, I would have missed the wonders of Grimacleit, the Cameron McNeish memorial wishing well, the stunning frontier bridge and above all the completely fabulous Loch of the Cuckoo.
-As it is, I can hardly wait to blog about these amazing highlights, at this point still marvels yet to come.
+I was at the A859 at nine am so I could easily have scuttled up Clisham and down again by early afternoon.
+Then I could have got a nice bus, perhaps to a nice BnB at Baile Ailein or perhaps up to the Laxay Telephone Exchange prior to camping at the nearby and nice Loch na Criadha.

-Sadly, I am a trailwalking fool, so instead I dutifully trudged on along the Harris Walkway around Cleit Ard, cooking up a cunning plan which I must get around to emailing to the North Harris Trust, which communally owns all this scenery.
-What they should do is collect all the derelict vehicles from the Outer Hebrides and pile them on top of Clisham, thereby turning it into a Munro and obliging thousands of nutty ‘baggers’ to come and climb it.
+Like a trailwalking fool I dutifully trudged on along the Harris Walkway around Cleit Ard, cooking up a cunning tourism development plan which I must get around to emailing to the North Harris Trust which communally owns all this scenery.
+What they should do is collect all the derelict vehicles from the Outer Hebrides and pile them on top of Clisham.
+This would turn it into a Munro and thus oblige thousands of nutty ‘baggers’ to come and climb it.
 Has to be a win-win.

-Oh look, it’s the A 859 again.
+Oh look, it’s the A859 again.
 And there’s a warm-looking, brightly-lit bus heading to Stornoway.
-And another one.
-And here’s what looks like a suburban garden wishing well, covering a faded plaque in honour of the boy McNeish himself, originator of the Scottish National Trail (tips hat).
+And there goes another one.
+And here’s what looks like a suburban garden wishing well.
+It’s covering a faded plaque that illegibly honours the boy McNeish himself, worthy originator of the Scottish National Trail (tips hat).

 One good thing about the Harris Walkway is that it does give one the headspace to observe and wonder at the many interesting grooves on the rocks.
-You may think I’m using the word ‘interesting’ loosely, but these are glacial striations, worn by pebbles dragged along under a moving glacier thousands of years ago.
+You may think I’m using the word ‘interesting’ loosely, but in fact these are glacial striations.
+They were worn by pebbles being dragged along under a moving glacier, thousands of years ago.
 Amazing stuff.